May 22, 2008

-Are you a beginner at marketing online?
+Are you a beginner at programming, software engineering?

 Lost in the maze of all the things you just have to do?